davidsbutcher/GUPPI/README.md

   - `filename` Full name of the tdReport file or files, including extension.
 Must match the name of file exactly.

-  - `taxon_number` NCBI taxon number to use for adding UniProt data.
+  - `taxonNumber` NCBI taxon number to use for adding UniProt data.
     Should match the taxon number from the TDPortal/ProSightPD analysis.

   - `outputdir` Directory to place output files.
 Directory will be